This time last year, GDPR was at the forefront of employers’ minds. One year on, it’s GPG – the gender pay gap.

 While gender pay reporting may seem like a long way down the track for some employers, our advice is to start preparing for same as soon as possible, in particular, employers with at least 250 employees.

-Please feel free to contact Leman Solicitors, should you need any advice in starting your GPG planning.
+Please feel free to contact Ogier Leman, should you need any advice in starting your GPG planning.